 Why Steve Perry Left Journey for Good

-On May 7, 1998, Journey lost singer Steve Perry for a second time.
-At least the first time, in the ’80s, Perry’s exit had been voluntary, the result of recent solo success and growing indifference toward the band.
+Journey lost singer Steve Perry for a second time on May 7, 1998.
+At least the first time, back in the '80s, Perry's exit had been voluntary – the result of recent solo success and growing indifference toward the band.